Girevoy Sport (Kettlebell Sport or abbreviated GS) is a combination of strength-endurance, efficiency of motion, and mental toughness.

 conduct meets, maintain ranking standards, and offer certifications.

-Snatch and the Clean & Jerk.
-Lifters are given three attempts to achieve a maximum weight in each lift, competitions are
+and the Clean & Jerk.
+Lifters are given three attempts to achieve a maximum weight in each lift, competitions are final, and the

-countries and appeared in the first modern Olympic Games in Athens, Greece (1896).
-Women’s Weightlifting debuted at the
+and appeared in the first modern Olympic Games in Athens, Greece (1896).
+Women’s Weightlifting debuted at the 2000 Olympic

 Weightlifting is governed by the International Weightlifting Federation (IWF) head quartered in Budapest, Hungary which